japatsu/rubber-arrows/README.md

-# Rubber Arrows - a Foundry VTT Module
+# Rubber Arrows - Foundry VTT Module

 A stretching arrow that you can use to point out details, routes, and other important things on the screen to your fellow players.

+Tested (only) with Foundry VTT v10.

 # Installation

-In your Foundry VTT
+In your Foundry VTT,

 - Navigate to `Configuration and Setup -> Add-on Modules -> Install Module`
 - For *Manifest URL* enter: `https://github.com/japatsu/rubber-arrows/releases/latest/download/module.json`
 - Click `Install`